Alexander Voltz: Monarchism

-Voltz is a Spokesperson for the Australian Monarchist League.
+Voltz is the National Spokesperson for the Australian Monarchist League.
 Following the death of Queen Elizabeth II, he appeared across national Australian media outlets, presenting the League's perspectives.
 In 2024, he was the League's principal spokesperson during King Charles III and Queen Camilla's tour of Australia.

 Voltz directed The Queen's Platinum Jubilee Concert, Australia's largest musical tribute during the Platinum Jubilee of Elizabeth II.